Skip to main content

 pioneer start

-Start the persistent gateway service.
+Start the current-user gateway service.

 pioneer start